Neighborhoods and districts of San Antonio: Near East Side

 The Hays Street Bridge is a land bridge that connects downtown to the Near East Side while offering walking, biking, and outdoor recreation.
 Other notable landmarks are the historic San Antonio Cemeteries, The Mission Revival style Southern Pacific Passenger Depot (and other landmark structures at Sunset Station) and The University of Houston's San Antonio branch of its Conrad Hilton College.

 The Near East Side is bordered by I-H35 and Alamo Heights to the North.
 I-H 37 to the west.
 S New Braunfels Street to the East and I-H 10 to the South.

 The Historic Government Hill neighborhood is located directly south of Ft Sam Houston, Development began during the construction of the Army post in 1876.
 It is the oldest Historic suburb of the "Gilded Age" of the city's history.
 The East Side is a multicultural neighborhood..

 One of the most notable homes in Government Hill is the Romanesque Revival-style Lambermont (aka Terrell Castle), built in 1894.
 Originally the residence was owned by Edwin Holland Terrell, Ambassador and Plenipotentiary to Belgium during the presidency of Benjamin Harrison.
 Terrell commissioned architect Alfred Giles for its design patterned after castles in Europe.
 Terrell referred to is home as a "castle for his bride" and their six children.
 Residents of Government Hill nicknamed Lambermont as The Castle and is still referred as such to this day.
 The Castle was restored and now is a venue for wedding and parties.

 The Classical Revival-style Bullis House Inn is Texas State Historic Landmark.
 Built between 1906 and 1909 by noted architect Harvey Page for General John Lapham Bullis and his family.
 Today residence is a Bed and Breakfast and headquarters of the San Antonio International Hostel.

 A Historic Resources Survey of Government Hill recognized 27 percent of the properties as high priority sites, larger than is commonly found in most districts indicating a high degree of historic integrity.

-Government Hill is now experiencing a revitalization and renovation of the grand old homes of the 1880s.
-Besides its location only minutes from Downtown San Antonio, the Base Realignment and Closure (BRAC) and an relocation of over 12,000 service members will create a significant growth.
+Government Hill is experiencing renovation of the grand old homes of the 1880s.
+Close proximity from San Antonio, the Base Realignment and Closure (BRAC) and a relocation of over 12,000 service members will likely create a growth.

 Notable historical events have occurred in Historic Government Hill including the incarceration of the notorious Geronimo in the Fort Sam Houston Quadrangle in 1886 and the expedition led by Belgian Astronomer Jean-Charles Houzeau in 1882 to observe the transit of Venus across the face of the sun.